13 Greatest Irish Symbols That Will Blow Your Mind

 Now, the Most Important Question…

-There you have it, our most meaningful Irish symbols.
+There you have it, our most meaningful and famous Irish symbols.

 But now for the most important question, which one are you getting tattooed?!